-Are you a teacher?
-Do you have a child in the fourth or fifth grade?
+Are you a middle school student?
+Are you a middle school teacher?
+Do you have a child in middle school?
 We want you to be a part of this year’s JLDOC essay contest!

 Rules and Prizes

-- Entrants must be in the fourth or fifth grade.
+- Entrants must be a middle school student in Durham or Orange county.

 - Only one submission per entrant; all subsequent submissions will be ineligible.

-- Each submission must include the participant’s name, grade, school name, and teacher’s name.
+- Each submission must include the participant’s name, grade, school name (if applicable), and teacher’s name (if applicable).
 Exclusion of these items will result in disqualification.

 - Text must be written in print that is legible or typed.
 Entries that are illegible will be disqualified.